microsoft/waf-adoption-strategy-sample/README.md

 ### Objective 1

-Improve Azure infrastructure and platform service related quality
+Improve Azure infrastructure and platform service quality

 - Key Results
   - MTBF is reduced by 10% by end of Q4 2025